Monthly Archives: September 2016

 Main sea trade routes discovered during the Age of Exploration.

 Starting with the largest naval powers of Europe (Portugal, Spain, and England), explorers set out to discover valuable assets.
 Spices, furs, timber, rich fabrics, rare scents, and more unusual goods were sought all over the world.
-There was a race, so to speak, to seek out and claim the most valuable territories and their
+There was a race, so to speak, to seek out and claim the most valuable territories and their treasures.
+These colonies enriched and lent value to their conquering empires.

 Posted: September 22, 2016Categories: International Flags